pinological/ROBO-ZOM-VR-Game/README.md

-# ROBO ZOM is a VR game made to learn about the basics of XR in unity
-## Clone and open in Unity
+# ROBO ZOM VR
+## It is a VR game made to learn about the basics of XR in unity.
+To get started clone and open in Unity

 ![Game Poster](./splash%20screen.png)

+## Feature of the game.
+- VR.
+- Can interact with game object using grap trigger in VR controller.

+## Game Play
+- Grab stone or sword and start killer enemy
+- There are 3 phases in-game, with each one the spawn rate increases

 ## Some of the Screen Shot of the game.
 ### Menu